lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 * `[ 'pointer', . . . ]` (in [openidm.query(resourceName, params, fields)](https://backstage.forgerock.com/docs/idcloud-idm/latest/scripting-guide/scripting-func-ref.html) _fields_, which is the third and last argument of this method)

-Attributes not matching populated `_fields` value will be automatically excluded from the search operation response with one exception: a response from IDM's REST will always include the `_id` attribute.
+Attributes not matching the populated `_fields` value will be automatically excluded from the search operation response with one exception: a response from IDM's REST will always include the `_id` attribute.

 For example: